Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-sfp/README.md

 * WARN if a module reports a degraded health status, or one this check does not know.
 * WARN if a module reports a link state this check does not know.
 * CRIT if a module reports health status "Faulty", "No Input", "Invalid" or "Offline".
+* CRIT if the receive or transmit power of a module leaves the operating range the module reports for itself, or the range given by `--rx-power-critical` / `--tx-power-critical`.
+WARN if it leaves `--rx-power-warning` / `--tx-power-warning`.
+The receive power of a module whose link is down is not judged.
 * `--link-down-severity` decides what a module whose link is down reports (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--match` limits the check to the modules whose identifier, location, vendor, model or serial number matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).